cloudamqp/iot-demo-page/README.md

 ### Option 2: Terminal Subscriber

-Go to the 'subscribers' directory and run one of the following based on your preferred language
+Go to the 'subscribers' directory and run one of the following based on your preferred language.
+Make sure that you replace the following variables in the files: `<broker-name>` `<username>` `<password>`.

 #### Python
 ```bash